History of the Italian Republic: Birth of the Republic (1946–1948)

-In the final phases of World War II, King Victor Emmanuel III, tainted by his former support for the Fascist Regime, had tried to save the monarchy by nominating his son and heir Umberto "general lieutenant of the kingdom"; the king promised that after the end of the war the Italian people could choose its form of government through a referendum.
+In the final phases of World War II, King Victor Emmanuel III, tainted by his former support for the Fascist regime, had tried to save the monarchy by nominating his son and heir Umberto "general lieutenant of the kingdom"; the king promised that after the end of the war the Italian people could choose its form of government through a referendum.
 In April 1945, the Allies of World War II advanced in the Po plain supported by the Italian resistance movement, and defeated the fascist Italian Social Republic, a puppet state instituted by Nazi Germany and headed by Benito Mussolini.
 Mussolini was killed by resistance fighters in April 1945.
 Much like Japan and Germany, the aftermath of World War II left Italy with a destroyed economy, a divided society, and anger against the monarchy for its endorsement of the Fascist regime for the previous twenty years.
 These frustrations contributed to a revival of the Italian republican movement.

 Victor Emmanuel formally abdicated on 9 May 1946; his son became king as Umberto II of Italy.
-A constitutional referendum was held on 2 June 1946.
+The 1946 Italian institutional referendum was held on 2 June.
 The republican side won 54% of the vote and Italy officially became a republic.
 The Kingdom of Italy was no more.
+It was the first time that the whole Italian Peninsula was under a form of republican governance since the end of the ancient Roman Republic.
 The House of Savoy, the Italian royal family, was exiled.
 Victor Emmanuel left for Egypt, where he died in 1947.
 Umberto, who had been king for only a month, moved to Portugal.
 The referendum at the origin of the Italian republic was, however, the subject of some controversy, not least because of some contested results and because of a geographical divide between the North, where the Republic won a clear majority, and the South, where the monarchists were in a majority.

-A Constituent Assembly was in place between June 1946 and January 1948; it wrote the new Constitution of Italy, which took effect on 1 January 1948.
+A Constituent Assembly, formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy, was in place between June 1946 and January 1948; it wrote the new Constitution of Italy, which took effect on 1 January 1948.
 The peace treaty between Italy and the Allies of World War II was signed in Paris in February 1947.
 In 1946, the main Italian political parties were: